 - Paying off high-interest student loans and credit card bills

 You can't purchase everything.
 Every decision requires a trade-off.
 Creating a budget helps you think more deeply about which trade-offs you're willing to make.

 It can be hard to be on the same financial page as your spouse.
-After all, you and your spouse are going to have different priorities.
+Perhaps you and your spouse have different priorities.
 If your children are old enough to have a voice in household financial matters, it's even harder to get everybody on the same page.

 Creating a budget can help you, your spouse, your children, and any other interested parties have a starting point for a discussion about the financial choices you'll make.

 These conversations will allow you to make compromises and decisions about the financial road your family will take.
 Your budget will then become your "action plan" for achieving these goals.

 Just when you've made some headway with your savings, some sudden event pushes you back to square one.
 Your car breaks down.
 Your kid throws a baseball through a window.
 You need to get your wisdom teeth pulled out, and insurance will not cover the bill.